 The application of makeup is an art.
 It takes skill and technique to get it right.
 That is why a person who is skilled at applying makeup is called a ‘makeup artist’.
 They use the face as their canvas.

-Now every girl has tried to apply her own makeup, but some without success. (me included).
+Every girl has tried to apply her own makeup, but some without success.
 Perhaps this is because of incomplete knowledge of makeup tools and their correct usage.
 There are so many types of brushes out there!

 The most basic tool is a makeup brush.
 By learning about types of brushes and their correct usage, you will see a marked improvement in your makeup application.

 Here is a run down of basic brush types and their application.
 You could say that it is mini guide on makeup basics.

 Brow Brush: This is important when you are filling in your eyebrows.
 It is angled so that you can get even the thinnest areas of your brows.

 Powder Brush: This is the most common of all brushes and should be in every makeup collection.
 It should be used to apply any type of powder foundation product.